 April 25, 2021 4 min read

 As a pet owner, nothing is scarier than the thought of potentially losing your furry friend.
 But when you find yourself in a sticky situation, even the most basic knowledge of pet first aid can make the difference.
-Here are some of the necessary things you need to know in case of an emergency.
+We will be covering the following things you need to know in case of an emergency:

 When my dog passed away in 2012, I was absolutely adamant there was something I could have done to prevent it.
-And even though there probably wasn’t, knowing what I do now as a veterinary student would have prepared me for that situation a lot better.
+And even though there probably wasn’t, knowing what I do now as a veterinary student would have prepared me for an emergency situation with my pet much better.

 You see my very first instinct when I saw my dog in pain was to panic.
 All of the little alarms in my head started screaming and I somehow transformed into a towel throwing, arm waving, crying heap of a mess.

 Although it seemed perfectly logical at the time, I realise now that I probably stressed out my poor dog more than I should have.
 Now I’m not saying that you have to be the perfect picture of tranquillity.
 But minimizing your reaction in an emergency situation can help you remain clear headed and lessen the amount of stress on the animal.

 Now once you are calm, it’s time to become DR. ABC.
 This is an extremely helpful acronym for remembering the 5 things you should check in any emergency situation.

 Firstly, are you in any (D)anger by going to help your animal?
 Remember to scan the environment for any hazards.
 Your animal is also probably scared, this means it may pose a potential threat to you as well.